mmenor/assembly_workshop2019/index.md

 The accuracy of a base's identifiy is measured using [Phred quality scores](https://en.wikipedia.org/wiki/Phred_quality_score).
 The higher the score, the better.
 Roughly, a Phred score of 20 or above (99+% accuracy) is great.

 Check out the [FastQC manual](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) for more information on each plot.
+Also check out some details of the FASTQ format on the [Wikipedia entry](https://en.wikipedia.org/wiki/FASTQ_format)

 # Quality Filtering and Trimming